 To get started you need a few pieces of information about the potential loan.
-You'll need to enter values for the total loan amount, loan term (in years or months), the interest rate, and the loan start date.
+You'll need to enter values for the total loan amount, loan term, the interest rate, and the loan start date.
 If you're unsure of what interest rate to use in an estimate, Bankrate also offers a tool that provides the most current interest rate ranges for certain types of loans and the current national average.

 This tool compares fixed-rate mortgages and adjustable-rate mortgages side-by-side to help you determine which is best for you.
 By taking you through a series of relevant questions about your plans for the future to determine a recommendation.

 Enter some very basic information into this tool and it will estimate how well your current savings rate will prepare you for retirement—assuming that you want to maintain your current annual income in retirement.
 This tool is a great place to start in evaluating your current retirement savings plan, but its simplicity also its downfall from a true financial planning approach to retirement.
 The closer you are to retirement, the more factors you must consider.
 For a more robust retirement planning tool, check out financial planning calculator #8.

 This retirement planning calculator offered by AARP digs quite a bit deeper into the factors that will impact your retirement.
 The tool takes into consideration your age, current income and savings rate, in addition to other commonly overlooked factors like Social Security and what your desired retirement lifestyle looks like.
 While it is no substitute for a professional financial planner, it's a great place to start.